-The following is a list of every battle power originally stated in the TV anime, movies, and TV specials.
-The anime doesn’t actually expand that much on the battle powers given in the manga, but it does add in a few extra ones here and there.
-Like the main series, the Dragon Ball Z movies only feature battle powers whenever members of Freeza’s empire are present, since they’re the only ones who use scouters.
+The following is a list of every battle power original to either a TV series, movie, or TV special.
+These animated productions do not actually expand significantly on the battle powers provided in the original manga, but they do add in a few extra ones here and there.
+Like the manga series, the Dragon Ball Z movies only feature battle powers whenever members of Freeza’s empire are present, since they are the only ones who use scouters.
 Be sure to click the episode or movie title to view a subtitled video clip of that specific scene.

-While in the manga only the first Makankōsappō is given a battle power reading, in the anime Raditz says that the second one Piccolo fires has a power of 1,480.
+While in the manga only the first Makankōsappō is given a battle power reading, in the TV series Raditz says that the second one Piccolo fires has a power of 1,480.
 He’s not too happy about it, either.

 Dragon Ball Z Episode 005